ZentaChain/ZentaDex/README.md

 *Distributed under the MIT License.
 See `LICENSE` for more information.*

 *[This project is under active development, there may be breaking changes.]*

+#### *Zentadex has been stopped because of user are not interested too much in DEX. the Core code is almost done and works without issues.
+(26.07.2019)*